AnasAlghannam/Portfolio/README.md

-# Anas Alghannam - Portfolio
+# Anas AlGhannam - Portfolio

 A modern, minimalistic portfolio website showcasing my work as a Front-End Developer and AI & ML Enthusiast.
 Built with React, TypeScript, and Tailwind CSS, featuring a clean design with lime-gray gradient accents and full bilingual support (English & Arabic).